SFe-Team-was-taken/SFe/sfe-latest/sfe-format-specification.md

 - the 12 bytes representing `SFe-static` as 10 UTF-8 characters followed by two zero bytes.
 - the 20 bytes representing `SFe-static with TSC` as 19 UTF-8 characters followed by one zero byte.
+- the 20 bytes representing `SFe-static (8-bit)` as 18 UTF-8 characters followed by two zero bytes.
+- the 28 bytes representing `SFe-static (8-bit) with TSC` as 27 UTF-8 characters followed by one zero byte.

-The field should conventionally never be longer than 20 bytes.
+The field should conventionally never be longer than 28 bytes.

 The UTF-8 should be treated as case-sensitive.
 In other words, `sfe-static with tsc` is not the same as `SFe-static with TSC`.